 as a result of applying the plan or accomplishing the goal.

 - Modify the goal and the plan in a way that you can:

-- In case a problem is inevitable or you have to let go of a benefit as a result of some activity which is important, create simultaneous plans to deal with the expected problems and to preserve the existing benefits.
+- If a problem is inevitable, or you must let go of a benefit due to some important activity, create plans to deal with the expected problems and preserve the existing benefits.

 We recommend using the SOFT SEA™ coaching model for setting goals.
 It is designed in a way that addresses all the reasons behind why goal setting doesn’t work.
-Also various techniques from Hypnosis, NLP and Metaphors can really assist you in making the process of goal setting and accomplishment a lot more easier and natural.
+Also various techniques from Hypnosis, NLP and Metaphors can really assist you in making the process of goal setting and accomplishment much easier and more natural.
 You can always consult our specialists by calling us on +91-8080-2084-73 if you are looking for a more focused one to one coaching session.

-If you are a coach or looking at becoming a coach, I would highly recommend you check out the Cognitive Hypnotic Coaching™ Certification Program that focuses on developing advanced coaching competencies based on integrating the cutting edge techniques and models from Hypnosis, Neuro Linguistic Programming, Mindfulness and Metaphors.
+If you are a coach or looking to become a coach, I would highly recommend you check out the Cognitive Hypnotic Coaching™ Certification Program, which focuses on developing advanced coaching competencies based on integrating the cutting edge techniques and models from Hypnosis, Neuro Linguistic Programming, Mindfulness and Metaphors.